 Meteora in Greek means ‘suspended in the air’.
 The name itself quite efficiently describes the high cliffs that beautify the surroundings.
 The cliffs are about 1200 feet tall.
 The historical monasteries of Meteora are situated on the peak of the cliffs.
 Stories say that the monks while searching for spiritual isolation, created these monasteries.
-It was built in between 14th and 16th century AD to avoid religious persecution.
+It was built between the 14th and 16th century AD to avoid religious persecution.

-Located in the north-central mainland Greece, the nearby village is Kalambaka.
+Located in north-central mainland Greece, the nearby village is Kalambaka.
 It is included on the UNESCO World Heritage List.

 4. Delphi’s archaeological ruins